Cloud Malware Report

 View the Cloud Malware Report

-The platforms available for Cloud Malware are Box, Dropbox, Webex Teams, Google Drive, and Office 365 (both OneDrive and SharePoint).
+The platforms available for Cloud Malware are AWS S3, Azure Storage, Box, Dropbox, Google, Microsoft 365 (both OneDrive and SharePoint), ServiceNow, Slack, and Webex Teams.
 You can filter your malicious files' results by selecting any or all of the platforms licensed in your environment.

 You can filter your malicious files by the type of exposure they pose to the environment.
 By default, none are selected, so all exposure types are presented.